Transport for NSW: Ministry of Transport (1932–1990)

 In October 1972, the Department of Government Transport and Department of Railways were abolished and were replaced by the Public Transport Commission, which continued to be part of the Ministry of Transport.
 The Ministry of Transport was later briefly known as Ministry of Transport and Highway between January 1975 and October 1978.
-In January 1989, the Department of Main Roads, Department of Motor Transport, and Traffic Authority of New South Wales merged to form Roads and Traffic Authority of New South Wales (RTA).
+In January 1989, the Department of Main Roads, Department of Motor Transport, and Traffic Authority of New South Wales merged to form Roads & Traffic Authority (RTA).

 Subsequent departments (1990–2011)

 In January 1990, the Ministry of Transport was abolished and replaced by a new Department of Transport and its successors: